-- Advise your child to get a credit card with a low credit limit to keep credit card balances down.
+- Advise them to get a credit card with a low credit limit to keep credit card balances down.

 - Explain to your child that a credit card isn't an income supplement; what gets charged is what's owed (and then some, given the high interest rates).
-If your child continually has trouble meeting expenses, he or she should review and revise the budget instead of pulling out the plastic.
+If your child continually has trouble meeting expenses, they should review and revise the budget instead of pulling out the plastic.

 - Teach your child to review each credit card bill and make the payment by the due date.
 Otherwise, late fees may be charged, the interest rate may go up if the account falls 60 days past due, and your child's credit history (or yours, if you've cosigned) may be damaged.

-- If your child can't pay the bill in full each month, encourage him or her to pay as much as possible.
+- If your child can't pay the bill in full each month, encourage them to pay as much as possible.
 An undergraduate student making only the minimum payments due each month on a credit card could finish a post-doctorate program before paying off the balance.

 - Make sure your child notifies the card issuer of any address changes so that he or she will continue to receive statements.

 - Tell your child that when it comes to creditors, students don't get summers off!
-Your child will need to continue to make payments every month, and if there's a credit card balance carried over from the school year, your child may want to use summer earnings to pay it off in order to start the next school year with a clean slate.
+They will need to continue to make payments every month, and if there's a credit card balance carried over from the school year, they may want to use summer earnings to pay it off in order to start the next school year with a clean slate.

 Lesson 4: Keep Debt to a Minimum

 Finally, remind your child that life after college often involves student loan payments and maybe even car or mortgage payments.
-The less debt your child graduates with, the better off he or she will be.
+The less debt your child graduates with, the better off they will be.
 When it comes to the plastic variety, extra credit is the last thing a college student wants to accumulate!